renaissance-publishing/renaissance/content/chapters/06-organizations.md

 In CY 824, the leaders of the Mage-Watch and the Wheat-Way Guard agreed to cooperate with one another, by sharing resources and aiding one-another's operatives.
 Over the following year and a half, the arrangement was extended to more "Great Threat" organizations, and to a few individual actors.
 In CY 826, the group began to draft the charter for one combined organization, the Far Watch; it was approved the following year.
-The organization is still recruiting, attempting to bring more of the disparate web of organizations, patrons and vigilantes under their aegis.
+The organization is still in its formative years, still attempting to bring more of the disparate web of organizations, patrons and vigilantes under their aegis, and beginning to recruit new talent in earnest.

 ### Structure of the Far Watch